pauljickling/notes/devops/terraform.md

 Unzip file and run `terraform`.
 Make sure `terraform` binary is available in `PATH`.
 You can run `terraform` without any arguments to see if it is working.

 `terraform init` in the root project directory after you have created your config file to download the necessary plugins.
+You can use the `--reconfigure` flag for when you need to refresh the init state.

 `terraform fmt` is recommended to enable standardization by automatically updating configurations in the current working directory with a consistent style/formatting.